Need a Cognitive Psychology Task? You’ve Come to The Right Place!

 Ty graduated Cum Laude from The State University of New York at Geneseo.
 He joined both Psi Chi and Nu Rho Psi, honor societies for Psychology and Neuroscience, respectively.
 Because of his contributions to the Geneseo Psychology Department through events and charity drives, he was awarded the Outstanding Student Leadership Award in his senior year.

 Ty is currently a Research Assistant for the Deep Structure in New York Lab (DeStiNY Lab).
-Here, he has worked on literature reviews, provided peer-review feedback, and is currently designing a research project for his Master's Thesis.
+Here, he has worked on literature reviews, provided peer-review feedback, designed and developed projects, and is currently collecting data for a research project for his Master's Thesis.

 After Ty earns his Master’s Degree, he plans to pursue a PhD in Counseling Psychology, Clinical Psychology, or Behavioral Neuroscience to provide expert testimony as a Board Certified Forensic Psychologist and to practice as a psychotherapist.
-Ty hopes to continue research in the merit of cognitive tasks in psychotherapy particularly in the domains of memory, executive function, inhbition and impulsivity and hwo they relate to personality disorders, mood disorders, anxiety disorders and substance use disorders.
+Ty hopes to continue research in the merit of cognitive tasks in psychotherapy, particularly in the domains of memory, executive function, inhibition, and impulsivity, and how they relate to personality disorders, mood disorders, anxiety disorders, and substance use disorders.
+Ty also wants to investigate whether these tasks meet the Daubert Standard in US courts, so they can help bolster civil rights for the accused and provide in-depth psychological evidence for parole and similar evaluations.

-Ty is an avid reader with his favorite authors being Dr. Oliver Sacks, Dr. David Nutt, Dr. David Eagleman, Kurt Vonnegut, Will Eisner, Alan Moore and Aldous Huxley.
+Ty is an avid reader with his favorite authors being Dr. Oliver Sacks, Dr. David Nutt, Dr. David Eagleman, Antonio Damasio, Kurt Vonnegut, Will Eisner, George Orwell, Alan Moore, and Aldous Huxley.

 To learn more about Ty, you can click here to view his LinkedIn.